shixm-cloud/ENVR5350/Lab2.md

 ### Problem 2.
 Trend in Fluxes

-In this part, please complete the code to calculate the global mean, monthly mean surface sensible and latent heat fluxes, and plot the time series to show how they are predicted to change under SSP5-8.5 (shared socio-economic pathway) scenario.
+In this part, please complete the code to calculate the monthly global-mean surface sensible and latent heat fluxes, and plot the time series to show how they are predicted to change under SSP5-8.5 (shared socio-economic pathway) scenario.
 Answer this question
 * _According to this CESM simulation, do you think the globally averaged sensible heat flux and latent heat flux will increase or decrease due to global warming?_

 ```